Measuring Script/Command Execution Time in PowerShell

 Script Execution Time in Powershell

-You can also use the generic .Net StopWatch class, which is available in all versions of PowerShell (including Windows PowerShell and PowerShell Core).
-This class allows you to run a timer:
+The StopWatch generic .Net class is available in all versions of PowerShell (including Windows PowerShell and PowerShell Core).
+Let’s look at an example of code that starts, stops, and displays a stopwatch value.

 $watch = [System.Diagnostics.Stopwatch]::StartNew()